gjun/muCNV/README.md

 Multi-sample SV genotyper for large-scale WGS data

+Version 0.9.5
-Last edited: Dec.
-11, 2018, (c) Goo Jun
+Last edited: Nov.
+27, 2019, (c) Goo Jun

-muCNV has two-stages for multi-sample SV genotyping:
+muCNV uses multiple steps for multi-sample SV genotyping, to handle large number of samples and to enable efficient parallelization:
+0. Generate binary interval file from input VCF
 1. Generate *pileups* from CRAM/BAM files using candidate list of SVs
+2. Merge individual pileups to generate 'merged' pileups
-2. Multi-sample genotyping from summary files.
+3. Multi-sample genotyping from merged pileups

-There is also an optional 'pileup merging' step in-between, which is recommended for >300 samples.
+* The 'merging' step is optional, but is recommended for ~ >500 samples.
+* By default, merging will create pileups separated by chromosomes.
+* When genotyping merged pileups, do not add 'chr' postfixes in your 'list' file

 ## Basis usage:
 ```